christopherclary/appropriate-tech/README.md

 5 use the stapler

 <b>Appropriate a Classmate</b><br>
-1 randomly choose a classmates set of prints<br>
+1 randomly choose a classmate's set of prints<br>
 2 review material<br>
 3 repeat above steps to create a portrait of your classmate